YashdalfTheGray/hue-remote/README.md

 ## Included utilities

 Check [docs/utils.md](docs/utils.md) for documentation of some of the tools included with `hue-remote`.
+The Hue local APi isn't very developer friendly or secure so these utilities take some steps towards both those qualities.

 ## The API

 check [docs/api.md](docs/api.md) for documentation on the full Hue Remote API.

 ## Some resources